Mikhail Suslov: Gatekeeper of Marxist-Leninist Dogma

-It was during the Brezhnev era that Suslov was given the unofficial title "Chief Ideologue of the Communist Party".
-Suslov spent much time in memorializing the legacies of Vladimir Lenin, Karl Marx and Friedrich Engels.
-However, Suslov followed the party line and supported the retreat from some of the beliefs of Marxism-Leninism.
-Examples of ideological retreat include the end of single, Party-approved natural science versions of biology, chemistry and physics.
+It was during the Brezhnev era that Mikhail Suslov was given the unofficial title "Chief Ideologue of the Communist Party".
+He devoted much of his time memorializing the legacies of Vladimir Lenin, Karl Marx and Friedrich Engels.
+Suslov also grew increasingly concerned that the Soviet Union would lose its leading role in the communist movement.
+Consequently, he became an outspoke opponent of political reform throughout the communist world.
+According to Christian Schmidt-Häuer, Suslov was regarded as the "pope" among orthodox communist officials in the Eastern Bloc.

-There still existed, on the other hand, a tight ideological control over literature.
-This included not only literature critical of Soviet rule: much of Lenin's work was also routinely censored.
+In the midst of following the party line set by Moscow, Suslov supported a retreat from some core beliefs of Marxism-Leninism, including the end of single, Party-approved natural science versions of biology, chemistry and physics.
+On the other hand, there still existed tight ideological control over literature.
+This included not only literature critical of Soviet rule, but much of Lenin's work.